City & Guilds Mnemonic Code: Description

-The Computer was an oddity in that its basic data type was the floating point number, as opposed to the majority of real-world machines which used binary integers, or for business-oriented machines of the era, binary coded decimal.
+The virtual computer was an oddity in that its basic data type was the floating point number, as opposed to the majority of real-world machines which used binary integers, or for business-oriented machines of the era, binary coded decimal.
 In addition to the low-level commands found in most assemblers, like loading data from memory or bit shifting, C&G also included multiplication and division, as well as a number of more advanced features like exponents and trigonometric functions.
 A memory location could alternately hold one character.

-The Computer was defined to have a main memory of 1000 words.
+The computer was defined to have a main memory of 1,000 words.
 The first ten addresses could be used as index registers but also had special meanings.
-Location zero was permanently set to the value zero, whilst 1 was the accumulator.
-4 held the return address during subroutine calls.
+Location zero was permanently set to the value zero, while 1 was the accumulator and 4 held the return address during subroutine calls.
 In the revised edition, 5 was used with the LOP instruction and 6 and 7 were used to specify the format when converting from characters to numbers using the CNC instruction.

 The machine was an accumulator design.
 Most instructions took two operands pointing into the main memory, referred to as n and m. n was normally a 12-bit value 0 through 999, while m selected one of the registers, 0 through 9.
 The value in that register was added to n to produce a complete address.
 For instance, the ADD instruction read the two operands, added the value in the selected register m to the constant value n, and then accessed the value at the resulting memory location, referred to as C.

 In the documentation, if the value in question was read from a memory location it was indicated in parens, so most instructions were of the form n+(m), meaning that the value in the register/memory location m was added to the constant value n.
 Addition performed the operation A = A + (n+(m)), meaning the value in register m was added to the constant value n, and then the value in the resulting memory location, (n+(m)), was added to the value already in the accumulator.

 The system was created before ASCII had been standardized, and, as was typical for machines of the era, used its own custom character set.
 This held 0 to 9 in locations 0 to 9, A to Z in 10 through 35, and then a number of symbols for a total of 64 characters.

 The system lacked any facility for including code comments.
 It also lacked symbolic labels, so if the program added or removed lines, the programmer had to manually update the locations of branches.